hyphacoop/handbook/Hypha-Worker-Co-operative/bylaws.md

     A.  80 percent of net income less the co-op’s taxes shall be credited to the reserve funds as defined in section 6.3.
-The distribution into specific reverse accounts will be determined by a resolution passed at the AGM based on proposals brought forward that further the mission of the Co-operative;
+The distribution into specific reserve accounts will be determined by a resolution passed at the AGM based on proposals brought forward that further the mission of the Co-operative;
     B.  the remaining net income shall be credited to the loan portion of